White House Wire: Reactions

-On the day of the site's foundation, founder of the Drudge Report, Matt Drudge, jokingly said he is considering $1 trillion lawsuit against the website.
+On the day of the site's launch Drudge Report founder Matt Drudge jokingly said he is considering $1 trillion lawsuit against the website.
 The Drudge Report published stories that mocked the website, with one saying: "IT TAKES AN ENTIRE WEST WING TO COMPETE WITH DRUDGE".
-Son of president Trump, Donald Trump Jr. praised the website and stated in a Twitter post: "Give a middle finger to the fake news and check out WH Wire!!!!".
+Donald Trump Jr. praised the website and stated in a Twitter post: "Give a middle finger to the fake news and check out WH Wire!!!!".
 It was noted by The Verge on July 3, 2025, that the creation of the website happened during a time when the Trump Administration began to act hostile to mainstream media outlets who criticized Trump.

-The Atlantic called the website "propagandistic" and said it is the example of Trump administration's efforts against mainstream media.
+The Atlantic called the website "propagandistic" and said it is an example of the Trump administration's efforts against mainstream media.
 Reporters Without Borders called the site a "taxpayer-funded propaganda site".
 Some users of social media compared the site to state media or state propaganda.
 TechNews criticized the website, saying it is a sign that the US government is becoming hostile to independent journalism.